JCTools/JCTools/README.md

 Thanks!!!
 =====
 We have kindly been awarded [IntelliJ IDEA](https://www.jetbrains.com/idea/) licences by [JetBrains](https://www.jetbrains.com/) to aid in the development of JCTools.
-It's an awesome suite of tools which has benefited the developers and ultimately the community.
+It's an great suite of tools which has benefited the developers and ultimately the community.
 It's an awesome and inspiring company, **BUY THEIR PRODUCTS NOW!!!**

 JCTools has enjoyed a steady stream of PRs, suggestions and user feedback.
 It's a community!
 Thank you all for getting involved!